 The sound was deafening in the enclosed space.
 Zeke came up from under the chair with a wild swing at the gunman's face.
 He wore the accursed antlion mask of Panic.
 Orange tusks hung down obscuring the gunman's true facial features.
 And protecting his neck.
 So as a second best choice, Zeke landed a solid blow to the man's temple.
 In the same movement he yanked the rifle from the man's hands.
 Which came loose... too easily.
 Zeke stumbled back finding the gun securely in his right hand.
 However he did not anticipate that the gunman had given it to him in order to get an opening to stab him.
 Zeke felt a serrated blade go through his side before quickly coming back out.
 Zeke shouted in pain and instinctively collapsed back onto the seat.
 The man fell on top of him bringing the knife back down.
 However, the dark-haired kid grabbed the knife hand and yanked it back with surprising force.
 The gunman allowed himself to be pulled back and use the new momentum to slam a fist into the kid's face.
 The boy fell back as a rain of blows battered his skull.
 Zeke could feel hot blood pouring out of his side, but he didn't have time to stop.
 He leveled the carbine and squeezed the trigger just once.
 A shot burst of shots pelted the gunman's back.
 Though his body armor would keep him alive, Zeke was sure it must have hurt.
 Then the gun flew out of Zeke's hand as the gunman's steel-toed boot launched it into the space between the seats and the door to the next train.
 The boy grabbed his right arm and wrapped around it like a python.
 Anytime the gunman would try to punch him, the boy would weave just out of reach of the blow bringing the fight to a stand-still.
 The knife was outstretched from the gunman's hand as Zeke fished the Jericho out from his waistband.
 He cocked the hammer back and the gunman flicked the blade down slashing the top of the boy's forearm open.
 The boy pulled back covered his now bloody arm and before he could react a haymaker from the gunmen sent the side of his head into the seat.
 Zeke fired once and the bullet seemed to bounce off the man's headpiece.
 He grabbed both of Zeke's hand still wrapped around the pistol and stabbed again.
 Zeke brought his right leg up to block the attack but found his quadriceps stabbed instead.

 Zeke fired the Jericho point blank into the gunman's face.
 His mask cracked and his head snapped back.
-Before he could recover the black-haired boy wrapped his right arm around the man's now exposed neck and his left kept the gunman's knife hand down.
+Before he could recover, the black-haired boy wrapped his right arm around the man's now exposed neck, and his left kept the gunman's knife hand down.
 The gunman arched his back to try and buck the boy's grip but he held fast.
 Zeke charged up voltage in his gloved hand and slammed a haymaker into the gunman's chest.
-The lightning made him breath out unexpectedly and the boy tightened his grip.
+The lightning made him breathe out unexpectedly and the boy tightened his grip.
 Zeke charged up another punch but as he swung again, the man kicked him in the groin.
-Zeke crumpled and the gunman kicked his face knocking him to the ground.
+Zeke crumpled and the gunman kicked his face, knocking him to the ground.
 Zeke sprawled in pain on the floor for a few moments as the man stood with astounding strength and slammed the black-haired boy into the roof of the train.
-The kid held on, but the man toppled to the right bringing all three fighters to the ground.
+The kid held on, but the man toppled to the right, bringing all three fighters to the ground.
 He began to pry his right hand free now that the boy's grip was cut off.
 Zeke gritted through his pain and got up to his knees.
 He landed another lightning punch square in the man's face.
-The man kicked against the chair legs trying to rotate himself but like a snake, the black-haired boy suddenly coiled upright bringing the man with him.
-His right leg was wrapped around the man's right arm pulling his back and now both arms were chocking him out.
-The gunman struggled vainly to stab at the boy's calf.
-Zeke glove glowed with yellow lightning as he slammed another haymaker into the man's solar-plexus.
-Blow after blow and finally the man's struggling stopped.
+The man kicked against the chair legs, trying to rotate himself but like a snake, the black-haired boy suddenly coiled upright, bringing the man with him.
+His right leg was wrapped around the man's right arm, pulling his back, and now both arms were chocking him out.
+There was a flash of silver.
+The gunman's knife slid down into his palm.
+It inched closer to the dark-haired boy's unprotected calf.
+Zeke lurched forward with a punch.
+Sparks flew as the haymaker landed in the man's chest.
+There was a sharp exhale of pain, but Zeke could barely hear it.
+His knuckles pounded against the man's chest armor again.
+Still the knife edged closer.
+Zeke shouted through the throbbing in his arm and slammed his fist into the man's neck.
+A powerful voltage charged through the man's throat.
+The lights flickered in the train as the sound of electricity deafened Zeke.
+Then it was quiet.
 Zeke leaned forward on his knees as the boy slowly released his grip around the now stiff man's neck.
-Pale as a sheet the boy collect himself from under the dead man and stood up in silence.
-Zeke kept breathing trying to recollect his thoughts.
+Pale as a sheet, the boy collected himself from under the dead man and stood up in silence.
+Zeke kept breathing, trying to recollect his thoughts.
 His raspy breath was the only sound, but Zeke knew it wouldn't be for long.

-"One dropped in front that means seven more from behind us," Zeke pointed to the back of the car.
+"One dropped in front that means seven more from behind us," Zeke gestured weakly to the back of the car.
+He didn't even have the strength to turn and look.